Ex-convict James Purifoy took cooking classes in prison. Now he runs a bustling burger joint

-By 11 a.m., the first hungry customers start milling about outside of James Purifoy's burger joint, 15th & Chris.
+By 11 a.m., the first hungry customers start milling about outside of James Purifoy's burger joint, 15th & Chris in Rockford, Illinois.
 By noon, the line often snakes around the small, red building and into the parking lot.

 "Some of the customers I see so often that I already know what they're ordering, just by the way they're standing and looking at me," says Purifoy.